 Mentone - Valley Head is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Mentone - Valley Head are slightly better educated than the national average of 21.84% for all cities and towns, with 21.75% of adults in Mentone - Valley Head having a bachelor's degree or advanced degree.
+In terms of college education, Mentone - Valley Head is nearly on par with the US average for all cities of 21.84%: 19.11% of adults 25 and older in Mentone - Valley Head have a bachelor's degree or advanced degree.

-The per capita income in Mentone - Valley Head in 2022 was $31,060, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $124,240 for a family of four.
+The per capita income in Mentone - Valley Head in 2022 was $26,224, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $104,896 for a family of four.
 However, Mentone - Valley Head contains both very wealthy and poor people as well.

 Mentone - Valley Head is a very ethnically-diverse town.
 The people who call Mentone - Valley Head home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mentone - Valley Head residents report their race to be White, followed by Native American.
 Mentone - Valley Head also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.58% of the town’s residents.
-Important ancestries of people in Mentone - Valley Head include English, Irish, German, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 16.59% of the town’s residents.
+Important ancestries of people in Mentone - Valley Head include English, Irish, German, Scots-Irish, and Belizean.

 The most common language spoken in Mentone - Valley Head is English.
 Other important languages spoken here include Spanish and German/Yiddish.